-According to the World Bank (2014) data, some countries have improved their performance on some of Goal 7's targets, while other countries have backslid.
-For example, Target #1, Policies and Institutions for Environmental Sustainability, was measured on a six point scale with a six being the highest.
-The 17 countries received improved scores between 2010 and 2013.
+With regard to the MDG Goal No. 7, according to the World Bank data, some countries have improved their performance on some of Goal No. 7's targets, while other countries have backslid.
+For example, Target No. 1, policies and institutions for environmental sustainability, was measured on a six-point scale with a 6 being the highest.
+In total, 16 countries received improved scores between 2010 and 2013.
 However, during the same time period, 11 countries saw their scores lowered.
-When reporting on Target #3, proportion of population with access to safe drinking water, many more countries improved than declined.
-These are two of the targets for which somewhat reliable data are available, so are the focus of environmental sustainability in this research.
+When reporting on Target No. 3, proportion of population with access to safe drinking water, many more countries improved than declined.
+These are two of the targets for which somewhat reliable data are available, so are two of the foci of environmental sustainability in this research.

-The question of why some countries are making substantive progress on Sustainable Environmental targets, while other countries are falling behind served as the reason for this research.
-Previous research has explored the relationships of economic development and corruption.
+The question of why some countries are making substantive progress on sustainable environmental targets, while other countries are falling behind and whether or not corruption is a salient factor are questions that prompted this research.
+Previous research studies have explored the relationships of economic development and corruption.
 However, there appears to be a dearth of research that examines the impact of corruption on policies or programs that improve or impede environmental sustainability.